Sharing Results

 Double-click

-and reformat the text so it readsAllenstein Region
+allenstein-regionand reformat the text so it readsAllenstein Region. -

 From the Legend Items interface, scroll down to where it says

-.
-Click the checkbox twice, and then click on the color bar. -
+Background.
+Click the checkbox twice, and then click on the color bar.

 Scroll down to the legend background opacity, and slide it down so that the legend is semi-transparent.